FLO-2DKaren/FLO-2D-Tutorial-Source/source/Workshops/Lesson 6.rst

 2. Select structure 130, and 131 and click Zoom map to selected rows button.
-   This will zoom your map to these two structures.
+   This will zoom the map to these two structures.

 .. image:: ../img/Workshop/Worksh141.png